Aerodynamic and Hydrodynamic Performance

 Complex Step Performance Analysis

-Although the geometry of stepped hull lifting surfaces is extrememly complex, the multiple lifting surfaces can generate more efficient Lift and Drag due to higher Aspect Ratio of multiple surfaces for same wetted surface.
-Most importantly, the location of Dynamic CG of stepped surfaces is shown to be foreward of non-stepped surfaces, improving Dynamic Stability in key regions of velocity range.
+Although the geometry of stepped hull lifting surfaces is extremely complex, the multiple lifting surfaces can generate more efficient Lift and Drag due to higher Aspect Ratio of multiple surfaces for same wetted surface.
+Most importantly, the location of Dynamic CG of stepped surfaces is shown to be forward of non-stepped surfaces, improving Dynamic Stability in key regions of velocity range.
 Instead of a single longer non-stepped wetted length, stepped planing surfaces are shorter (thus higher Aspect Ratio for similar planing width, (bplaning) separated by aerated (non-wetted) surfaces.
-While complex to calculate, these multiple surfaces can be more efficient and can move CGDynamic further forward, improving Dynamic Stability.
+While complex to calculate, these multiple surfaces can be more efficient and can move XCFDynamic further forward, improving Dynamic Stability.

 As trim angle changes, each stepped planing surface can change it's wetted length and thus, the lift force generated.
 It is possible (frequent) that a forward stepped planing surface can become fully un-wetted at a specified velocity and particular trim angle.
 This scenario can significantly change the magnitudes and longitudinal location of hydrodynamic lift forces, and thus Dynamic Stability characteristics of the hull.
-Step Loading (lift force/load at each lifting step location) is key to understand and balance with other active forces, for dynamic balance throughout velocity range.

 Step performance is influenced by the wetted length of the aft-step surfaces.
 This length is influenced by many factors, including hull trim angle (αh), effective (step) trim angle (αe), and the reattachment point of water flow as it flows from forward step to aft-step surfaces.
 All of these characteristics must be accurately accounted for when determining the performance and dynamic stability of step designs.

-Variable deadrise hull bottoms sould be carefully considered when employed with steps.
-The local deadrise angle (β) at step locations influences lift coeficient and thus local lift and step loading balance.
+Variable deadrise hull bottoms should be carefully considered when employed with steps.
+The local deadrise angle (β) at step locations influences lift coefficient and thus local lift and step loading balance.
 Flatter sections of a stepped hull can overpower the deeper forward sections, and force the bow down at speed.
 It's preferable to keep local deadrise at multiple steps similar to avoid step loading balance and dynamic stability issues.

-TBDP©/VBDP© provides a step analysis report for the full operating velocity range that includes the trim angle, dynamic stablity, changing wetted lengths for each step(s) section - even highlighting the velocity at which each of your steps become fully 'unwetted' (or not).
+TBDP©/VBDP© provides a step analysis report for the full operating velocity range that includes the trim angle, dynamic stability, changing wetted lengths for each step(s) section - even highlighting the velocity at which each of your steps become fully 'unwetted' (or not).

-Location of lift forces from each stepped planing surface are calculated and used to generate total hydrodynamic lift force map for performance analysis including dynamic stabliity.
+Location of lift forces from each stepped planing surface are calculated and used to generate total hydrodynamic lift force map for performance analysis including dynamic stability.
 This analysis allows us to show when your steps are effective and at what velocity the steps become most effective.
 Comparative/optimizing analysis is provided by changing step designs and graphically comparing results of different design alternatives.

 'Steps Performance Analysis' including step wetted length, dynamic stability, and porpoise analysis graphs [excerpt TBDP/VBDP, comparison of two alternative step designs; 3 of graphs]